According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 4.

-Heredity is a process of transferring traits/characteristics from parents to their offsprings which can be carried out either through the sexual or asexual mode of reproduction.
+Heredity is a process of transferring traits/characteristics from parents to their offspring, which can be carried out either through the sexual or asexual mode of reproduction.
 These characteristics or traits are located in the form of genes on the chromosomes.
-Genes carry instructions which can have a similarity to one of its two parents.
+Genes carry instructions which can have a similarity to one of their two parents.

 Law of Inheritance or Mendel’s Laws of Inheritance

 Inheritance is a phenomenon through which traits are transferred from the parent to its progeny and form the base of heredity.
 Variation, on the other hand, is the extent/level to which the progeny differs from their parents and usually occurs due to the reshuffling of a gene or chromosomes, mutations, crossing over and other environmental effects.

 According to Mendel’s experiments on Pisum sativum(garden pea) plants for seven years:

 In his experiments, he crossed both the tall and dwarf pea plants in order to study the inheritance of one gene.
 He noticed that all the F1 progeny plants were tall, as one of its parents, and none of them was dwarf.
 Mendel notes similarity for the other pairs of traits and observed that the F1 in all instances resembled either one of the parents and also, the other parents’ trait was not observed in them.

 Then, Mendel self-pollinated the F1 tall plants and was surprised to find that in the F2 generation, few of the offspring were dwarf, the trait that was not observed in the F1 generation was expressed now.
 According to his observations, the ratio of plants that were dwarf was 1:4 of the F2 plants, while the ratio of F2 plants that were tall was found to be 3:4.
 The dwarf and tall traits were identical to their parental type.

 See Also: Mendelian Genetics

 For more information on Law of Segregation, watch the below video